isabella232/advertising-cloud.en/help/dsp/campaign-management/packages/package-settings.md

 >
 >This field is only a benchmark and isn't used for decisioning.

-**Frequency Cap:** (Packages with package-level pacing only) The number of times a unique device or person (depending on the specified Cross Device Level) will be served ads from the package.
+**Frequency Cap:** (Packages with package-level pacing only) The number of times a unique device or person (depending on the specified Cross Device Level) can be served ads from the package.
 Options include *Unlimited* or a specific amount per day, week, or month.

 >[!NOTE]
 >
 >* You can set frequency caps at the campaign, package, and placement levels.
-DSP will respect the strictest frequency cap in the campaign hierarchy.
+DSP respects the strictest frequency cap in the campaign hierarchy.
 >* The best practice is to set frequency caps for both prospecting and retargeting at the package level.
 > * Higher frequency caps result in higher spend and impressions but lower reach.
 Lower frequency caps result in lower spend and impressions but higher reach.

-**Pace on:** (Packages with package-level pacing only) What pacing will be based on:
+**Pace on:** (Packages with package-level pacing only) What pacing is based on:

 * **Budget:** (Default) This option delivers as many impressions as possible within the allocated package budget.